 Functions which may be performed by an AMF to support location services include the following.

-- Initiate an NI-LR location request for a UE with an IMS emergency call or to verify a UE country for NR satellite access.
+- Initiate an NI-LR location request for a UE with an IMS emergency call or to know a UE location with NR satellite access for PLMN selection verification.

 - Receive and manage location requests from a GMLC for a 5GC-MT-LR and deferred 5GC-MT-LR for periodic, triggered and UE available location events.